 Sir John Ritblat Gallery, British Library

-Discover some of the world's most exciting and significant books, from Magna Carta and the Gutenberg Bible, to Handel and the Beatles.
+There are always over 200 unique items on display.
+Discover some of the world's most exciting and significant books, from Magna Carta and the Gutenberg Bible, to Mozart and the Beatles.
 Marvel at the genius behind the Leonardo notebooks, and see the earliest versions of some of the greatest works of English literature, including Alice's Adventures Under Ground and Shakespeare's First Folio.

-All our exhibition galleries are open to everyone seven days a week.
+All exhibition galleries are usually open to everyone seven days a week.